SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 	^ self failingPrimitive
 ```

+We define a test to check that on failure we get the result returned by the failing primitive.

 ```
-CInterpreterTests >> testFailingPrimitive
+CInterpreterTest >> testFailingPrimitive
 	self
 		assert: (self executeSelector: #callingFailingPrimitive)
 		equals: 'failure'
 ```

+### Primitive Failure Implementation

-To add primitive failures in a clean way, we introduce them as exceptions.
+To add primitive failures cleanly, we introduce them as exceptions.

-We define a new subclass of `Exception` named `CHPrimitiveFail`
+We define a new subclass of `Exception` named `CPrimitiveFailed`

-In the primitive `primitiveSmallIntegerAdd`, if we detect a failure condition, we raise a `CHPrimitiveFail` error.
+In the primitive `primitiveSmallIntegerAdd`, if we detect a failure condition, we raise a `CPrimitiveFailed` error.
-Note that this the primitive is incomplete since we should also test that the argument and the result is small integer
+Note that this primitive implementation is incomplete since we should also test that the argument and the result are small integers
 as shown in the following sections.

 ```
 CInterpreter >> primitiveSmallIntegerAdd
 	| receiver argument |
 	receiver := self receiver.
 	receiver class = SmallInteger
-		ifFalse: [ CHPrimitiveFail signal ].
+		ifFalse: [ CPrimitiveFailed signal ].
 	argument := self argumentAt: 1.
 	^ receiver + argument
 ```

-We then need to modify the way we evaluate methods to handle `CPrimitiveFail` exceptions and continue evaluating the body.
+We then need to modify the way we evaluate methods to handle `CPrimitiveFailed` exceptions and continue evaluating the body.

 ```
-CInterpreter >>visitMethodNode: aMethodNode
+CInterpreter >> visitMethodNode: aMethodNode
 	[ aMethodNode isPrimitive ifTrue: [
-		"Do not handle primitive failures for now"
 		^ self executePrimitiveMethod: aMethodNode ]]
-		on: CPrimitiveFail do: [ :err |
+		on: CPrimitiveFailed do: [ :err |
 			"Nothing, just continue with the method body" ].

 	^ self visitNode: aMethodNode body